krzemienski/awesome-from-stars/README.md

 * [slhck/ffmpeg-normalize](https://github.com/slhck/ffmpeg-normalize): Audio Normalization for Python/ffmpeg
 * [divyam234/ffmpeg-NVEnc](https://github.com/divyam234/ffmpeg-NVEnc): The FFmpeg build script provides an easy way to build a static FFmpeg on OSX and Linux with non-free codecs included.
 * [lutris/ffmpeg-nvenc](https://github.com/lutris/ffmpeg-nvenc): Build script for FFmpeg with nvenc support
+* [krzemienski/ffmpeg-NVEnc-build](https://github.com/krzemienski/ffmpeg-NVEnc-build): The FFmpeg build script provides an easy way to build a static FFmpeg on OSX and Linux with non-free codecs included.
 * [rustmn/FFMPEG-NVENC-Docker-build](https://github.com/rustmn/FFMPEG-NVENC-Docker-build): Dockerfile & installation instructions for FFMPEG with NVENC.
 Supported encoders: av1_nvenc, hevc_nvenc, h264_nvenc.
 * [SmurfManX/ffmpeg-nvidia-adaptive-vod-transcoder](https://github.com/SmurfManX/ffmpeg-nvidia-adaptive-vod-transcoder): bash script which will detect video new file in folder  and transcode it to adaprive bitrate
 * [xiguaxigua/ffmpeg-online](https://github.com/xiguaxigua/ffmpeg-online): An online version of ffmpeg built on ffmpeg.wasm